npick001/npick001/README.md

 # Nick Pickering

-I like learning and using new methods for problem solving and computational methods
+I enjoy learning and applying various computational methods for use in problem solving.

 Major: Modeling and Simulation Engineering